 Cerritos Channel Survey | Southern California Edison and Port of Long Beach | Terminal Island, CA

-Larger container vessels and increased ship traffic at the Port of Long Beach have required extensive modifications to the port’s main waterway and electrical infrastructure.
-Working closely with SCE and Port Operations, WLG precisely mapped the Cerritos Channel and Edison’s electrical facilities, and provided construction support to insure the smooth flow of cargo through this crucial part of the U.S. supply chain.
+Larger container vessels and increased ship traffic at the Port of Long Beach (POLB) have required extensive modifications to POLB’s main waterway and electrical infrastructure.
+Working closely with SCE and POLB Operations, WLG precisely mapped the Cerritos Channel and SCE’s electrical facilities, and provided construction support to insure the smooth flow of cargo through this crucial part of the U.S. supply chain.

-WestLAND Group has played an instrumental role in the reinforcement of the region’s electric grid.
-Working in collaboration with Southern California Edison, our survey teams document boundaries and rights-of-way for new substations and transmission lines to improve the grid’s resilience, stability and readiness for California’s electrified future.
+WLG has played an instrumental role in the reinforcement of the region’s electric grid.
+Working in collaboration with SCE, our survey teams documented boundaries and rights of way for new substations and transmission lines to improve the grid’s resilience, stability and readiness for California’s electrified future.